Brianzchen/particle/README.md

 ## Usage

-Particle commands can be executed anywhere inside a project with a `particle.config.json` file.
+Commands can be executed anywhere inside particle project using `particle ` followed by one of the following commands.

 ### `check`